 In addition, the bidirectional channel technology partly increases the anonymity of the transactions which is attractive to many users of cryptocurrency.

 Transactions per second

 Disadvantages of Lightning Network

 Firstly, at this moment the Lightning Network is on an experimental stage and hence big important transactions are still better to carry out in the main Bitcoin network.

 Secondly, Peer-to-Peer (P2P) protocol utilized in Lightning Network requires both peers online in order to complete a transaction.
 Should one gets offline, the broadcasting stops immediately.

 The third is you can’t top up the channel from the mainnet.
-It’s called "Channel depletion", a situation occurring when the first node transfers all the funds of the channel to the second node.
+It’s called “Channel depletion”, a situation occurring when the first node transfers all the funds of the channel to the second node.
 Then such a channel can work only in one direction, hence sending funds from the first node is impossible unless the second one transfers part of the funds back, or the two nodes will have to open a new payment channel.
 Apart from that, there is a concerning issue with 64% of the network capacity belongs to one user.
 That case reasonably calls into question the decentralization of the Lightning Network.